apapamarkou/yabridge-gui-controller/Readme.md

-# Yabridge Controller
+# Yabridge GUI Controller

 ## Overview

-Yabridge Controller is a PyQt5-based GUI application designed to manage VST2 and VST3 plugins via yabridge.
-It allows you to scan and sync VST plugins, display lists of converted plugins, and check the status of yabridge and Wine installations.
+Yabridge is a command-line tool that converts Windows VST/VST3 plugins into Linux-native plugins, enabling you to run them via Wine.
+This PyQt5-based GUI application simplifies managing and converting VST2 and VST3 plugins installed through Wine.
+With this application, you can:

+- Scan and synchronize your VST plugins.
+- Display lists of converted plugins.
+- Check the status of converted plugins.

+This tool streamlines the process of using Windows plugins seamlessly on a Linux system.

 ## Features

-- **Environment Checks**: Verifys if `yabridgectl` and Wine are installed.
+- **Environment Checks**: Verifys if `Yabridge` and `Wine` are installed.
-- **Plugin Lists**: Display lists of converted VST2 and VST3 plugins.
+- **Plugin Lists**: Display lists of integrated VST2 and VST3 plugins.
 - **Scan Plugins**: Sync plugins using `yabridgectl sync` and update the plugin lists.

 ## Installation